percona/k8spsmdb-docs/docs/sharding.md

 in a similar way.
 Please take into account that having more than one replica set is possible only with the sharding turned on.

+!!! note

+    The Operator will be able to remove a shard only when it contains no application (non-system) collections.

 ## Checking connectivity to sharded and non-sharded cluster

 With sharding turned on, you have `mongos` service as an entry point to access